-That’s why more dermatologists are trying to crack down on the long-term use of oral antibiotics for acne.
-Joan Tamburro, DO, a pediatric dermatologist at Cleveland Clinic, says it’s not uncommon to see teens popping antibiotic pills for six months or longer.
+That’s why more dermatologists tare trying to crack down on the long-term use of oral antibiotics for acne.
+Dermatologist Amy Kassouf, MD, says it’s not uncommon to see teens taking antibiotic pills for six months or longer.

-Antibiotics alone are not enough to treat acne, says Dr. Tamburro.
+Antibiotics alone are not enough to treat acne.
 Acne is a complex condition involving four factors:

-“Antibiotics will help control bacterial growth,” says Dr. Tamburro.
+“Antibiotics will help control bacterial growth,” says Dr. Kassouf.
 “But if we don’t address the other factors as well, we won’t treat acne successfully.”

-For the average kid or teen with acne, Dr. Tamburro recommends:
+For the average kid or teen with acne, Dr. Kassouf recommends:

-“Usually, we start with skin washes and add topical retinoids next,” says Dr. Tamburro.
+“Usually, we start with skin washes and add topical retinoids next,” says Dr. Kassouf.
 “We only add a topical antibiotic if the first two treatments aren’t enough.”

 It’s critical to use topical antibiotics with benzoyl peroxide, she notes.
 Benzoyl peroxide kills bacteria in a different way than antibiotics.
 Using them together makes it less likely that bacteria will become antibiotic-resistant.

 Oral antibiotics are for severe cases.
 However, applying antibiotics to the skin can cause fewer side effects than swallowing antibiotics that circulate through your body.